EMCMS/DataSci4Chem.jl/docs/src/svd.md

 \end{pmatrix}
 ```

-The SVD decomposition (and the dyadic summations) is exact.
-Importantly, for many (if not most) data matrices that one encounters in practice, it turns out that the first few weights $`s_i`$ are much larger than all the others.
+The SVD decomposition (and the dyadic summation) is exact.
+Importantly, for many data matrices that one encounters in practice, it turns out that the first few weights $`s_i`$ are much larger than all the others.
 This means that if we truncate the dyadic summation after a small number of terms, we still get a good approximation of the original matrix.
 How good?

 ### Matrix approximation
 To define quantitatively how well we approximate a given matrix $X$ with another matrix $\tilde{X}$, we sum the squares of the differences per element: